500 Miles (film)

-500 Miles is an upcoming drama film directed by Morgan Matthews and starring Bill Nighy and Roman Griffin Davis.
+500 Miles is a 2026 drama film directed by Morgan Matthews and starring Bill Nighy, Dexter Sol Ansell and Roman Griffin Davis.
 The script is adapted by Malcolm Campbell from the novel Charlie and Me by Mark Lowery.

+It premiered at the Dublin International Film Festival on 27 February 2026.

 Premise

 A grandfather on the west coast of Ireland is estranged from his grandchildren, Charlie and Finn, before they take it upon themselves to visit him.